• 10.00am - 5.30pm

 Barbed wire

 Thick belts of barbed wire were placed in front of the trenches on the Western Front.
-They were placed far enough from the trenches to prevent the enemy from approaching close enough to throw grenades in.
-Sometimes barbed-wire entanglements were designed to channel attacking infantry and cavalry into machine-gun and artillery fields of fire.
+They were usually positioned far enough from the trench that the enemy was unable to throw grenades in.

 ‘One night we heard a cry, the cry of one in excruciating pain; then all was quiet again.
 Someone in his death agony, we thought.
 But an hour later the cry came again.
 It never ceased the whole night.
 Nor the following night...
 Later we learned that it was one of our own men hanging on the wire.
 Nobody could do anything for him; two men had already tried to save him, only to be shot themselves.’

-Ernst Toller, German war veteran and playwright, 1934
+Ernst Toller, German war veteran and playwright - 1934

 No 1 Mk III hand grenade, 1915